cahs0505/langara_24/README.md

 This is a new branch after hackathon

 I used Node.js and Express.js to host the game.
-Also used MongoDB Atlas for database, storing the files.
+Also used MongoDB Atlas for database, which stores the files.